THE WORLD AROUND

 PARTNERSHIP OPPORTUNITIES

-If you’d like to find out about becoming a corporate partner of The World Around Young Climate Prize and learn about our bespoke offers for your organization, please contact:
+If you’d like to find out about becoming a corporate partner of The World Around Young Climate Prize and learn about our bespoke offers for your organization, please contact Milena Sales, The World Around Director of External Affairs and Partnerships.

 milena@theworldaround.com